 Crowned Ridge also agreed to pay about $2,000 per day after May 20 if the system isn’t working by then.

-Miles Schumacher, an attorney for the project, said all towers, radar equipment and communication equipment for the system is in place.
+Miles Schumacher, an attorney for the project, said all towers, radar equipment and communication equipment for the system are in place.

 Unfinished is fence around the radar site.
 Schumacher said wet ground caused the delay.